Ethiopia III Returned Peace Corps Volunteers

 After murdering the competition, Mengistu consolidated his power and launched the terror by declaring the opposition party as enemies of the state.
 Symbolic of the blood bath to come, he throws a bottle of blood before the crowd of supporters.

-Because of a lack of support to the Derge by the United States Government, the Communists are invited into Ethiopia.
+Because of a lack of support to the Derg by the United States Government, the Communists are invited into Ethiopia.
 Castro is delighted to help.

 Civilian Ethiopian Communist Commissars lead troops into village after villager to eliminate potential enemies of the state.